CIOSC/CAS-Digital-Trust/scheme/scheme-manual.md

 This scheme is dependent on the legal and requlatory requirements specific to the jurisdiction and context.

-## 4. Scheme Description
+## 4. Scheme Description and Purpose

-This is a global scheme intended to apply in different jurisdictions and contexts.
+This is a global scheme intended to apply within different jurisdictions and contexts.

+Scheme description and purpose are found in the [README](../README.md)

 ### 4.1 Applicability